nusoloman/Download-Video-Automater/README.md

 1. There is a login() function in the code, in this function you must enter your e-mail and password information to log in to the system.
 2. In the array named lessonsUrls[], write the links of all the lessons you want to download.
 3. Make yourself a coffee and text me a thank you if you really benefited

+## Known Issues
+1. Some course links do not offer a download link, although the program tries to download those courses, they cannot download them and a 58kb file appears in the directory.
+This is a known issue will be resolved as soon as possible.